gale93/stemp/README.md

 func main() {
 	var err error
-	// Just give to Stemplate Plugin the folder of your templates and it will do de rest st, err = stemp.NewStemplate("./views/")
+	// Just give to Stemplate Plugin the folder of your templates and it will do the rest st, err = stemp.NewStemplate("./views/")

 	// Use this when you are in development and dont want to restart server after modify html files